Zamiell/racing-plus/docs/challenges.md

 - The "instant starting item" mechanic from season 2 also applies to this season.
 - The builds are the same builds as in season 2.
-- Unlike season 2, there are no build bans.
+- Unlike season 2, there are no build vetos.

 <br>